MA: Marketing Authorization

 - 8 years of protection is granted, during which no one may access or refer to the MA file (R5121-28 Public Health Code);

-- 1 year of additional protection (compared to the previous 2 years), if during the 8-year period a new therapeutic indication is granted and it provides a significant benefit (L5121-10-1 Public Health Code).
+- 1 additional year of protection (in addition to the previous 2 years), if during the 8-year period a new therapeutic indication is granted and it provides a significant benefit (L5121-10-1 Public Health Code).

 End of MA File Protection and Existence of a Patent